matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mash-petitions.md

 ### Make it better

-When I discovered there was an API for e-petitions, my first thoughts were “I bet I can make something good with that!”.
+When I discovered there was an API for e-petitions, my first thoughts were "I bet I can make something good with that!".
 Ultimately that’s all it comes down to, I wanted to make something useful and show open public data in an interesting and clear way that benefits citizens and their interactions with government.
 I thought I could make it better, so I’ve tried to do that.

 ## Features